kylehakala/home-assistant.io/source/_integrations/roomba.markdown

 *When listing multiple `regions`, each region will be cleaned in the order in which it is listed.*

 ### Retrieving Parameters

-To find your `pmap_id`, the `user_pmapv_id`, and the `region_id` and `type` associated with each of your rooms and zones, you can to intiate a job from the iRobot app and retrieve the information from Home Assistant logs.
+To find your `pmap_id`, the `user_pmapv_id`, and the `region_id` and `type` associated with each of your rooms and zones, you can initiate a job from the iRobot app and retrieve the information from Home Assistant logs.

 1. Enable debug logging for the Roomba integration (you will disable this at the end).
 2. In the iRobot app, start a new job using your target regions (rooms or zones).